Left and Center: Andrea circa, 1993

 Linda and Garland divorced and he died of a heart attack in 1991.
 The divorce was finalized shortly after that.
 Linda reconciled with Daniels and they exchanged letters while he was in prison.
 They moved to Florida where he lived on and off for years.
 Linda and Daniels were absolutely devastated over her disappearance.

 Andrea’s remains have never been located.
 Foul play is suspected in her disappearance and some agencies may classify her as endangered missing.
-Her mother is still alive and hopes to locate Andrea and unseal her fate.
+Her mother is still alive and hopes to locate Andrea.

 If you have any information concerning this case, please contact: